Python Code Does Not Have to Be Slow!

 There's no rush and I recommend that you take your time.

-The book is designed to be read linearly from start to finish, guiding you from being a Python developer at the start of the book to being a Python developer that can confidently use the multiprocessing pool in your project by the end of the book.
+The book is designed to be read linearly from start to finish, guiding you from being a Python developer at the start of the book to being a Python developer that can confidently use the ProcessPoolExecutor in your project by the end of the book.

 In order to avoid overload, I recommend completing one or two lessons per day, such as in the evening or during your lunch break.
 This will allow you to complete the transformation in about one week.